A CHAT WITH SAM AND ALI

 Sam: Most people contact us from our Connect page on our website.
-We shoot through some information about us and the Packages we offer – and check to see if we are free on their date.
+Our studio manager will shoot through some information about us and the Packages we offer – and then check to see if we are free on that date.

 Sam: We keep in contact, answering any questions up to the wedding day.
 We also have a few online forms we send out to give us more detailed information so we can plan properly for the day.
 We also send an online quote – where you get to choose your options, then a contract and an invoice with payment information.
-There is a $1500 deposit and then the remainder needs to be paid 6 weeks before the wedding.
-And we tell people not to stress if they need to make a slightly different arrangement with us.
+There is a $1500 deposit for photography and $2000 for cinema, and then the remainder needs to be paid 6 weeks before the wedding.
+We tell people not to stress if they need to make a slightly different arrangement with us.
 We’ll still be there, camera ready, to capture the day exactly as it happens.

 Sam: They are pretty full on days and we don’t stop to take breaks for lunch and don’t take the risk of going away from the reception to order dinner, so we would be very grateful for a meal at the reception to give us some fuel to keep going!